electricessence/Sexy-Lock-Card/QUICKSTART.md

 # Quick Start Guide

-Sexy Lock Card v2 is a full HACS package now—installation is usually a two-minute job.
+Door Sense Card v2 is a full HACS package now—installation is usually a two-minute job.

 ## 1. Install via HACS (Recommended)

 1. In Home Assistant open **HACS → Frontend**.
-2. Select **Explore & Download Repositories** and search for "Sexy Lock Card" (or add this repo as a custom source once, if it is not public yet).
+2. Select **Explore & Download Repositories** and search for "Door Sense Card" (or add this repo as a custom source once, if it is not public yet).
 3. Click **Download** and restart Home Assistant when prompted.

 That’s it—the resource is registered automatically.